SEARCH AN ARTICLE

 ■ ALSO READ

-FASHION WEEK Haute Couture Autumn Winter 2011
+FASHION WEEK Franck Sorbier Haute Couture Summer 2014

 A Bittersweet life is not one of those detective story that shoots up at everycorner, as devoided of feeling and thinking as a machine gun at the other end of a heavy shooting.